Understanding German Prepositions: A Quick Guide

 Dative Prepositions

 Let’s take a look at prepositions that ALWAYS take the dative case in the German Language.
 The German dative prepositions are ab, aus, bei, mit, nach, seit, von, and zu.
 You will also need to memorize these.
-The following table shows you some useful examples and their English translations.

 German dative prepositions and articles can sometimes be combined into one word.
 These are called contractions.